pinapelz/Patchwork-Data/README.md

 - Links are added by chunks and aren't updated on a regular schedule

 # songs.sql
 A dump of the fallback database for videos that appear in the archive.
 Data from here is used if the .info.json metadata is unavailable.
+The file here serves as an emergency backup.